 The great thing about being me is that I can change my mind anytime I want.
 I am comfortable with admitting I am wrong or don’t know.
 I embrace ideas I find interesting and discard the ones that don’t appeal to me.
 What some study says is less important to me than what my own experiment reveals.
 I see nutrition through the eyes of traditional cooking first and science second.
 That has served me well as the PubMed Warriors defend studies that affirm their bias and attack the ones that don’t.

 Attacking is Good For Page Views

 I’ve had a web presence of some kind since 1996.
 I’ve learned there are two basic ways to build an audience.
 One is write compelling content and hope an audience likes what you are offering.
 The second way is to attack someone more popular than you and hope they respond.
 I could easily poke a stick at a few top nutritional bloggers and get at least one to respond.
-But I could care less about page views.
+But I couldn’t care less about pageviews.
 The motivation for this blog is about learning and sharing.
 And as I mentioned above, at the point I most want to attack is usually when I am about to learn something.

 I have tremendous respect for health bloggers that when they get attacked, ignore the personal aspect of the attack and instead use the increased attention to bring the discussion back to health.
 They are focused on doing what they believe is best for the health of their readers and not defending their ego.